What is the Active Wellbeing Service?

 The Active Wellbeing Service is designed to support older adults (50+) who are currently inactive to find physical activity that suits their needs.

-With the support of one of our Physical Activity Advisors, clients will be able to discuss their motivations to get active, different options that are available locally to them and overcome any barriers, issues or concerns they might have.
-The service is focused on the individual, and the Advisor will support clients through consultations, phone calls and on-going reviews to provide support, motivation and advice.
+With the support of one of our Physical Activity Advisors, you will be able to discuss your motivations to get active, different options that are available locally to you and overcome any barriers, issues or concerns you might have.
+The service is focused on you as the individual, and the Advisor will support you through consultations, phone calls, video calls and on-going reviews to provide support, motivation and advice.

-Clients will be signposted to local physical activity opportunities in the Ipswich and surrounding areas which have been checked by our team to ensure they are safe and appropriate.
+You will be signposted to local physical activity opportunities in your local community which have been checked by our team to ensure they are safe and appropriate.
 These range from health walks to gentle exercise classes, falls prevention, Fit Villages projects and even adapted sports.
-Our Advisors will help people to find the right option for them, taking into account their interests, location, transport issues, any additional needs, budget and other concerns.
+Our Advisors will help people to find the right option for you, taking into account your interests, location, transport issues, any additional needs, budget and any other concerns you may have.

 Why is Active Wellbeing important?